Skip to main content

 }

-You can also control logging behavior globally by setting the REQUEST_LOGGING_MODE environment variable in the AI Gateway:
+You can also control logging behavior globally using AI Gateway global settings:

 ModeDescription